 Department affinity group.
-Created as an effort to bring together all Spanish-speaking members from the Astronomy Department at UM, in all stages of their careers.
-Works as a networking opportunity to meet people with similar backgrounds as well as highlight science based on Spanish-speaking countries, with a special emphasis on Latin American ones.
-No fluency is required, this is an open space to practice, learn, and hear Spanish while sharing research, stories, cultures, and (more importantly) food.
+Created as a networking group for all Spanish-speaking members from the Astronomy Department at UM, in all stages of their careers.
+We organize outreach events to highlight astronomy based in Spanish-speaking countries, with a special emphasis on Latin American ones.
 Organized by three Venezuelans surviving the Michigan winter (Prof. Nuria Calvet, Majo Colmenares, and me).

 The Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is an inclusive US organization dedicated to fostering the success of Chicano/Hispanic and Native American scientists, from college students to professionals, in attaining advanced degrees, careers, and positions of leadership in STEM.
 Their National Diversity in STEM (NDiSTEM) is the largest multidisciplinary and multicultural STEM diversity event in the US, with the sole purpose to equip, empower, and energize participants for their academic and professional paths in STEM.